 You will receive an email inviting you to set up your account and complete your first assessment in July/August.

 Please ensure you visit our website regularly.
-It is updated with information regarding Brexit and how this may affect Erasmus+ funding and travel.
+It is updated with information regarding Erasmus+ funding as well as other useful information.